flipperdevices/IRDB/docs/adding_remote.md

 ### Creating configurations

 Configuration are required to handle device key mapping.
-You can see this links to see more about [avaliaable buttons](./avaliable_buttons.md) or [button aliases](./button_names.md).
+You can see this links to see more about [available buttons](./available_buttons.md) or [button aliases](./button_names.md).

 Let's create our configuration by example.

-We have `Dell_p7524qt.ir` file, which contains some set of ir keys.
+We have `Dell_p7524qt.ir` file, which contains some set of IR keys.

 ```
 Filetype: IR signals file